soyo-kaze/AppsReHab/README.md

 # AppsReHab

-To control Apps addiction .
+> **_To control Apps addiction_** .

+- Apps time counter script for windows that tracks running time of apps and they will not run if one tries to run them past the limit they set.

 ## TODO

-- [X] Make the base code
+- [x] Make the base code
 - [ ] Document this script/tool
 - [ ] Make it run on startup
 - [ ] Use FileSystem for persistent data